 Record the activities that relate to your work day.
 From morning lineup meetings to evening apparatus maintenance, every aspect of your day may be recorded and searched for at a later date.
-Use SIRI® to record your entries without using a keyboard.
+Use the built-in mic to record your entries without using a keyboard.
 Add tags, the other members of your crew, and images to complete your entries.

 Work with the other members on your shift to ensure proper communication.
 Who is on vacation?
-Who is undergoing training?
+Who is assigned to a training session?
 When is your rookie going to deliver his next drill and demonstrate his integration with the other members in your fire station?
 This is a perfect place to add entries for union activities, training, or staff meetings.

 Record the key details of each incident type:

 Supplement your ePCR data (if you use it) with medical response details (HIPPA aware).
 Take down the critical department required data on date, time, place, actions taken, and what took place.
-Add supporting details, including photographs (in all three categories), and as with the other categories, have them automatically added to your NFIRS forms.
+Add supporting details, including photographs (coming soon), and as with the other categories, have them automatically added to the appropriate incident forms.

 Track Your Incidents